-Penoplasty, also known as phalloplasty, is the term for any surgical procedure to enhance penis size.
+Penoplasty, also known as phalloplasty, is a surgical procedure to enhance penis size.
 While individual results, risks, and complications may vary, a penoplasty can increase penile length, girth, or both.

-Read on to learn more about penoplasty, and how this procedure may help to improve your confidence levels by potentially helping achieve your optimal image.
+Read on to learn more about penoplasty, and how this procedure may help to improve your confidence levels by achieving the image you’ve always dreamed of.

 What is Penoplasty?

-A penoplasty is the term for a surgical enhancement of the penis size to increase penile length, girth, or both.
+A penoplasty is a surgical enhancement of the penis size to increase penile length, girth, or both.
 There are multiple procedures that fall under the penoplasty umbrella – each of which have their own specific characteristics.

 Penoplasty procedures include: